-In 2024 the chatbot market was valued at 7/01 billion and that number is expected to grow to 20.81 billion by 2029.[*]
+By 2029, the chatbot market is expected to grow to 20.81 billion dollars.[*]

-Performing advanced customer service functions like giving customers recommendations - chatbots can also pull off feats like scheduling, canceling appointments, and even refilling prescriptions in the healthcare field - to name a few possibilities.
+Performing advanced customer service functions like giving customers recommendations - chatbots can also pull off feats like scheduling, canceling appointments, taking payments, and even refilling prescriptions in the healthcare field - to name a few possibilities.

 Chatbots can work in any customer service environment, particularly looking to assist in reducing things like high call volumes in contact centers.
 If contact center management wants to extend convenient customer service options to relieve the stress felt by agents, they're likely already sold on the idea of chatbots.